 This prospectus, including the sections entitled "Prospectus Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business," contains forward-looking statements that are based on our management's belief and assumptions and on information currently available to our management.
-Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to our strategy, future operations, future financial position, future revenue, projected costs, prospects, plans, objectives of management and expected market growth, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to our strategy, future operations, future financial position, future revenue, projected costs, prospects, plans, objectives of management and expected market growth, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 Forward-looking statements in this prospectus include, but are not limited to, statements about:

-- Ÿ our use of the net proceeds from this offering; - Ÿ the accuracy of our estimates regarding expenses, future revenues and capital requirements; - Ý our ability to achieve orphan drug designation for our product candidates, or to take advantage of receipt of such designation; - Ϋ́ our plans to develop and commercialize our product candidates, initially as treatments for SE, RSE, SRSE and orphan epilepsies such as Dravet syndrome and Rett syndrome; - Ÿ our ability to advance our product candidates into and through clinical trials, including pivotal clinical trials, and successfully complete such clinical trials; - Ÿ regulatory developments in the United States and foreign countries; - Ÿ the need to obtain additional regulatory approvals following receipt of marketing authorization, such as from the DEA; - Ÿ the performance of our third-party manufacturers and CROs; - Ÿ our ability to obtain and maintain intellectual property protection for our proprietary assets; - Ÿ the size of the potential markets for our product candidates and our ability to serve those markets; - Ÿ the rate and degree of market acceptance of our product candidates for any indication once approved; - Ÿ our ability to obtain additional financing when needed; - Ÿ the success of competing products that are or become available for the indications that we are pursuing; and - Ÿ the loss of key scientific or management personnel.
+- Ÿ our use of the net proceeds from this offering; - Y the accuracy of our estimates regarding expenses, future revenues and capital requirements; - Ÿ our ability to achieve orphan drug designation for our product candidates; - Ÿ our plans to develop and commercialize our product candidates, initially as treatments for SE, RSE and SRSE; - Ÿ our ability to advance our product candidates into clinical trials, including pivotal clinical trials, and successfully complete such clinical trials; - Ÿ regulatory developments in the United States and foreign countries; - Ÿ the performance of our third-party manufacturers and CROs; - Ÿ our ability to obtain and maintain intellectual property protection for our proprietary assets; - Y the size of the potential markets for our product candidates and our ability to serve those markets; - Y the rate and degree of market acceptance of our product candidates for any indication once approved; - Ÿ our ability to obtain additional financing; - \ddot{Y} the success of competing products that are or become available for the indications that we are pursuing; and - Ÿ the loss of key scientific or management personnel.